MIU & THE UNITED NATIONS UNIVERSITY FOR PEACE (UPEACE)

 UPEACE trains future leaders to explore and formulate strategies and practices in various contexts to address the causes of multiple problems affecting human and global wellbeing, and thus contribute to the processes of peacekeeping and peace-building.

-Course enrolment is open to relevant practitioners, as well as graduates and post-graduate students aspiring to work in international organisations, public service, regional institutions and civil societies.
+The course is suitable for practitioners, graduates, and post-graduate students aiming for careers in international organizations, public service, regional institutions, and civil societies.

 The international human rights system has become an important part of the legal, moral, and political landscape.
 Human rights talk is everywhere: it is the language we use to express our needs, our desires, and what we see as our entitlements.
 It provides a way for us to think about tragic events, a lens through which to view and critique our society, and a set of aspirations that make up the core of liberal ideology.
 This course is intended to be a short guide through the “babble of international instruments” that make up the text of human rights theory and practice.